 We Are All Terminal But This Exit Is Mine

-New from Unknown Press, this full-length collection of narrative poetry explores the childhood memories and nostalgic daydreams of a grade-school bookworm now grown up to face cancer, chemo, debt, solitude, and the fear that all the joys and hopes of a bygone youth are slipping out of reach.
-Named the "Best Book of 2017" by literary website Drunk Monkeys, this collection is now available at Amazon and by special order through your local bookseller.
+From Unknown Press, this full-length collection of narrative poetry explores the childhood memories and nostalgic daydreams of a grade-school bookworm now grown up to face cancer, debt, solitude, and the fear that all the joys and hopes of a bygone youth are slipping out of reach.
+Named the "Best Book of 2017" by literary website Drunk Monkeys, this collection is available at Amazon and by special order through your local bookseller.

 "In 2017, no book moved us, challenged us, and inspired us like James Duncan’s poetry collection We Are All Terminal But This Exit is Mine.
 It’s a powerful, transformative, and funny work - and our choice for Best Book of 2017." – Drunk Monkeys editorial staff